stax76/MediaInfo.NET/README.md

 # MediaInfo.NET

-MediaInfo.NET is a modern MediaInfo GUI.
+MediaInfo.NET is a modern MediaInfo GUI for Windows.

 ![](Main.png)